-These two Oracle utilities are used for loading data into the database.
-The difference is that the import utility relies on the data being produced by another Oracle utility EXPORT while the SQL*Loader utility allows data to be loaded that has been produced by other utilities from different data sources just so long as it conforms to ASCII formatted or delimited files.
+Answer: These two Oracle utilities are used for loading data into the database.
+The difference is that the import utility relies on the data being produced by another Oracle utility EXPORT while the SQL*Loader utility allows data to be loaded that has been produced by other utilities from different data sources just so long as it conforms to ASCII formatted or delimited files. (e Learning Portal)

-Iostat reports on terminal, disk and tape I/O activity.
+Answer: Iostat reports on the terminal, disk, and tape I/O activity.

 Netstat reports on the contents of network data structures.

-A function and procedure are the same in that they are intended to be a collection of PL/SQL code that carries a single task.
+Answer: A function and procedure are the same in that they are intended to be a collection of PL/SQL code that carries a single task.
 While a procedure does not have to return any values to the calling application, a function will return a single value.
-A package on the other hand is a collection of functions and procedures that are grouped together based on their commonality to a business function or application.
+A package, on the other hand, is a collection of functions and procedures that are grouped together based on their commonality to a business function or application.

 7. How would you go about increasing the buffer cache hit ratio?

-Use the buffer cache advisory over a given workload and then query the v$db_cache_advice table.
+Answer: Use the buffer cache advisory over a given workload and then query the v$db_cache_advice table.
 If a change was necessary then I would use the alter system set db_cache_size command.
-(Oracle sql Interview Questions)

 8. You have just had to restore from backup and do not have any control files.
 How would you go about bringing up this database?

-I would create a text based backup control file, stipulating where on disk all the data files where and then issue the recover command with the using backup control file clause.
+Answer: I would create a text-based backup control file, stipulating where on disk all the data files where and then issue the recover command with the using backup control file clause.

 9. What are SQLCODE and SQLERRM and why are they important for PL/SQL developers?